DRIVE-Nav: Directional Reasoning, Inspection, and Verification for Efficient Open-Vocabulary Navigation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our method in the Habitat simulator on three benchmarks.
-HM3D-OVON serves as the primary benchmark for open-vocabulary evaluation, while HM3Dv2 and MP3D are included for comparison on standard closed-set ObjectNav settings.
+\textbf{Datasets.} We evaluate our method in the Habitat simulator on four benchmarks.
+HM3D-OVON serves as the primary benchmark for open-vocabulary evaluation , while HM3Dv1, HM3Dv2 and MP3D provide additional closed-set ObjectNav comparisons.

 \textbf{Evaluation Metrics.} We report two standard ObjectNav metrics: Success Rate (SR) and Success weighted by Path Length (SPL).
-For the analytical study, we additionally report the average number of executed steps to better reflect inefficiency caused by excessive in-place rotations.
+For the analytical study (Sec.~V-C), we additionally report average executed steps and a revisit statistic to quantify action overhead and redundant re-exploration beyond what SPL captures.

 \textbf{Implementation Details.} All experiments are conducted in Habitat with RGB-D observations and a maximum episode length of 500 steps.
 Instead of using a separate object detector, we directly adopt SAM3 as an open-vocabulary phrase segmentation model to produce target masks.
-For vision-language reasoning, including exit analysis, prompt enrichment, and semantic verification, we use Qwen3-VL-8B.
-All experiments are run on four NVIDIA RTX 4090D GPUs.
+For vision-language reasoning, including exit analysis, prompt enrichment, and semantic verification, we use Qwen3-VL-8B served in bfloat16 with a maximum model length of 30,720 tokens and at most 30 images per prompt (video disabled).
+Main results use SAM3; grounding-backbone sensitivity in Sec.~V-D additionally evaluates OWLv2~\cite{minderer2023owlv2} with MobileSAM~\cite{zhang2023mobilesam} under the same directional-reasoning configuration without prompt enrichment or verification.
+All Habitat simulation experiments are conducted on a workstation equipped with four NVIDIA RTX 4090D GPUs.